rcardin/rcardin.github.io/_posts/2020-03-07-and-monads-for-all-reader-monad.markdown

 }
 {% endhighlight %}

 The Reader monad we just analyzed handles only one dependency at time.
-Should we try away all the good types we developed until now?
+Should we try away all the suitable types we developed until now?
 No, we shouldn't.
-If you depend from more than on type, you can create a new container type, something similar to a _context_.
+If you depend on more than one type, you can create a new container type, something similar to a _context_.

 {% highlight scala %}
 case class Context(val repo: StockRepository, val changer: RateChangeService)
 {% endhighlight %}

-In this way we reduce our function to depend on a single type again, our `Context` type.
+In this way, we reduce our function to depend on a single type again, our `Context` type.
 Ball, game, set.

 {% highlight scala %}
 def buy(stock: String, amount: Double): Reader[Context, Double] = Reader {